 All long and short-term debt shall require Board authorization prior to issuance.
-ACWWA has no plans to issue debt in 2018, but does intend to refund the Series 2007 bonds.
+ACWWA has no plans to issue new debt in 2019, but will consider refunding the 2009 bonds if market conditions are favorable.

 FPP.1.16.1 Current Debt Outstanding